piragna1/financial-advisor/README.md

 ### Overview

-This small application is intended for being able of calculating operations regarding to personal finance tools an strategies in order to make benefitial decisions in the desired period of time to contribute to one's individual economy status.
+### Overview

+This project was made as part of my internship in the Solvd.
+LABA program.
+The main idea is to help me (and maybe others) learn the basics of managing personal finances with some simple tools and calculators.
+Since I’m still learning, the features are pretty basic, and I’m figuring things out as I go.
+The application lets users try out different financial strategies and see how their decisions might affect their money over time.
+It’s a work in progress, and I hope to improve it as I learn more!the desired period of time to contribute to one's individual economy status.